frangio/ERCs/ERCS/eip-xxxx.md

 The functions `approveBySig` and `temporaryApproveAndCallBySig` receive a signature as a `bytes` value.

-At least the following signature encodings MUST be accepted:
+At least the following signature types and encodings MUST be accepted:

-- 65 byte concatenation of `r`, `s`, and `v` fields of an ECDSA signature.
+- ECDSA signature encoded as the 65-byte concatenation of `r`, `s`, and `v`.
-- Opaque EIP-1271 signature.
+- EIP-1271 signature (opaque).

-This signature MUST be validated as an EIP-712 signature, for the contract's domain (see ERC-5267), of an object with the following type:
+This signature MUST be validated as an EIP-712 signature for the contract's domain (see ERC-5267) of an object with the following type:

 ```solidity
 struct ERC6909XApproveAndCall {